Chapter 1: About the University of New Orleans

 - Preparation of Instructional Schedules for Credit Courses, AP-AA-03

-- Privacy and Access to Student Records, AP-AA-11
+- FERPA Compliance and Privacy/Access to Student Records, Ap-AA-12

 - Teaching Credentials for Faculty and Graduate Teaching Assistants, AP-AA-13